AndrewDettor/EDD-Project/README.md

   - Not really practical as it would take years and significantly more CS knowledge than the devs posses

 ### Testing Methods
-Part 1: Identification
+Part 1: Performance Identification
 1. Run program on a computer which has already been defined as a browsing, gaming, or workstation computer.
 2. Compare the experimental return value of the program to the actual value given to it.
 3. Compare the two values to see if they match.
 A match represents a success.
 A non-match represents a failure.

-Part 2: Comparison
+Part 2: Part Identification
-1. Run program on a computer which has been purposely filled with bloat ware, a bad memory stick, and drive at or near maximum capacity.
+1. Run program on a computer who's parts have already been identified.
-2. Compare the results
+2. Compare the parts the program returns to the parts the parts the PC actually has.

 Part 3: Improvement
 1. Run Passmark Benchmarking Software on a clean OS.